rodrigarc/medbioinfo_final_project/README.md

 make
 ```

-If we get a file "protein_domains_vs_string_degree.png".
 Your project succeeds if we succeed reproducing the plot!